 What if I die after leaving Pensionable Service?

-(a) Lump sum
+(a) Lump sum (Death Grant)

-If you die after leaving Pensionable Service (for example, because you left Service with your Employer) but before your pension has started, a lump sum will be payable.
-The amount of this will be the lesser of:
+If you die after leaving Pensionable Service (for example, because you left service with your Employer) but before your pension has started, a lump sum will be payable.
+The amount of this will be: